msymeonides/Migrate3D/README.md

 ### Generate Figures:

-Generates interactive violin plots for each of the summary statistics, an interactive X/Y/Z plot of all tracks, and an interactive 3D plot of the first three principal components from PCA.
+Generates interactive violin plots for each of the summary statistics, an interactive X/Y/Z plot of all tracks, and two interactive 3D plots of the PCA results (one with PCs 1, 2, and 3, and one with PCs 2, 3 and 4).
 These figures will be saved as a single .html file which can be viewed in a browser (note that this file can take a while to fully load once opened).

 ### Subset Categories: